BillSeliger/RepData_PeerAssessment1/PA1_template.md

 ##Create a new dataset with the missing data filled in.

 After reviewing the data I found that the NAs consist of a specific set of dates for which no observations are recorded - in other words for each date for which there are observations there are no NAs and there are 8 days for which there are no observations at all - the observations for those 8 days are NAs.
+I perform exploratory data analysis that will suggest an imputation strategy.

 First I create a variable for day of week and order them so they appear in US order of weekday - weekend in plots (Monday-Sunday)